 Step 1: Find your audience

-From there and to keep everything concise and put together, create a spreadsheet of all ideas and titles that relate to your industry.
+To keep everything compile all this information, create a spreadsheet of all ideas and titles that relate to your industry.
 Once you have compiled everything, you can search keywords of your ideas on search engines for the relevant newspapers, magazines, etc that cover the same or similar topics that you have put in your spreadsheet.

 Step 2: Research relevant journalists

 The next step is to click on the articles that are on the first few pages of your search because those will be the most relevant to your topic.
-When you are going through the articles, make sure to double check if there is an actual person that you can contact because sometimes, blogs do not give out author’s names for articles written.
+When you are going through the articles, make sure to double-check if there is an actual person who you can contact because sometimes, blogs do not share authors’ names for articles written.

-Don’t get discouraged if you can’t find the author’s name right away, just keep doing some research on the platform and you might be able to find another contributor that you can contact.
-It is important that you not only try to get coverage by top-tier publication, but try and establish credibility with smaller media outlets to build up your portfolio.
+Don’t get discouraged if you can’t find the author’s name right away, just keep doing some research on the platform and you might be able to find another contributor who you can contact.
+It is important that you not only try to get coverage by top-tier publications, but try and establish credibility with smaller media outlets to build up your portfolio.